gomorpheus/morpheus-apidoc/source/includes/_clusters.md

 }
 ```

-Will delete a namespace of the from the specified cluster
+Will delete a namespace from the specified cluster

 ### HTTP Request